hsmrkulj/hsmrkulj/README.md

-fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name), clear junk code and not used classes from recent iterations
+fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name), clear junk code and not used classes from recent iterations, title the page